srnichols/StampsPattern/docs/LANDING_ZONES_GUIDE.md

 Starter Bicep templates are available under `infra/alz-starter/`:

-- `mg-policy-assign.bicep` — Minimal management group policy/initiative assignment.
+- `mg-policy-assign.bicep`, Minimal management group policy/initiative assignment.
-- `subscription-map.bicep` — Tenant-scope subscription mapping for platform/shared services and cells.
+- `subscription-map.bicep`, Tenant-scope subscription mapping for platform/shared services and cells.

 These are conservative, non-destructive starters you can extend with your own policy sets and subscription provisioning.